 - Shanghai-style Braised Pork Belly

 - Chinese Dumplings

 Xin Nian Kuai Le!

-Whether you’re celebrating with loved ones or having a cozy night in, enjoy your time together!
-What are some of your favorite Chinese New Year recipes?
+Enjoy family togetherness as you celebrate the Lunar New Year!
+What are some of your favorite Chinese New Year foods and recipes?
 Share them with the ones you love on FamilyApp!